 It’s become a cheap food source so all our our animals, including salmon, are fed a steady diet of corn.

-While the corn grew, they visited where corn ends up and were disturbed by the results.
+While the corn grew, they visited where corn ends up and became disturbed by the results.

-Whether it was in a diabetes-plagued neighborhood where soda was the favored beverage or in the overcrowded feedlots where bloated cows were waiting to be slaughtered, corn didn’t
+Whether it was in a diabetes-plagued neighborhood where soda was the favored beverage.

 In fact, when Ian and Curt got their hair tested they discovered they were 58 percent corn-based.

 The first step to reducing our HFCS intake and losing weight is to find and cut out those foods that are laced with it.